 Management system.
 The communication and command/control components of the MicroGrid.

 Megawatt (MW).
 A measure of 1 million watts of power; the rate at which electric power is generated or consumed.

 Megawatt-hour (MWh).
-A measure of 1 million watts of energy; the consumption of 1 million watts of power for one hour.
+A measure of 1 million watt-hours of energy; the consumption of 1 million watts of power for one hour.

 Microgrid.
 (U.S. Dept. of Energy definition) “A group of interconnected loads and distributed energy resources (DER) with clearly defined electrical boundaries that acts as a single controllable entity with respect to the grid (and can) connect and disconnect from the grid to enable it to operate in both grid-connected or island mode.”